 JET CVG, which features German Hersbrucker hops with roasted malts, slight coffee and hints of tobacco, will make its official debut this weekend, during a keg tapping and "beer hall singalong" that starts at 8 p.m.
 Saturday at the Christian Moerlein Taproom in Over-the-Rhine.
 Hardman said he wanted to debut the beer there because the CVG design pays homage to the space, originally opened in the 1860s.

 The singalong, a karaoke-style celebration led by the Christian Moerlein Brewing Co.
 House Band, is a new weekly event.
 Christian Moerlein previewed the concept in November and held its first official event last Saturday.
 Hardman hopes to offer it every Saturday night going forward.

 "There's a live band on stage and people come up and request songs and literally sing along.
 It's also a nod to our roots," Hardman said.
 "Before (commercial) radio, beer halls and biergartens were the place where people got their social fabric, where they kept up with everything going on.
 It was not unusual for people to go into a beer hall, pick up an instrument and entertain themselves by singing songs."

 JET CVG, meanwhile, will be on tap at all three Moerlein locations, including the Lager House at The Banks.
 JET also will be one of 11 Christian Moerlein beers featured at the airport when the Malt House Taproom opens in the coming weeks in Concourse A.

-first announced last September, is on track for an early 2019 debut.
+The bar/restaurant project, first announced last September, is on track for an early 2019 debut.